 WrestleMania 19 took place on March 30th, 2003, from Safeco Field in Seattle.
-With 55,000 in attendance, these two superstars put on an all-time classic, and it is widely regarded by critics and fans as the best match on the card.
+With 55,000 in attendance, these two superstars put on an all-time classic, and critics and fans widely regard it as the best match on the card.

 It was a masterclass in storytelling and psychology that saw both competitors continually attempt to one-up the other.
 Despite multiple submission attempts that targeted Shawn’s previously injured back, Chris Jericho’s arrogance got the best of him.
 Not long after kicking out of Sweet Chin Music, Michaels won the match with a roll-up pin.

 With emotions running high, the two embraced in the middle of a ring with a hug, but Jericho quickly spoiled by the moment by kicking Shawn in the groin for a low-blow.

 On a card that featured Rock vs. Austin 3, which lead to the Texas Rattlesnake riding off into the sunset, Hogan vs. McMahon, along with Lesnar vs. Angle, Chris Jericho vs. Shawn Michaels was easily the highlight of the night.

 It’s worth noting that WrestleMania 19 was one of the most critically acclaimed of all-time, and personally, one of my favorites.